+If you’re coming from the USA, it is about a 30-minute drive from the International Border.
 If you’re coming from within Canada, St Andrews is about a 90-minute drive from St John’s, the capital of New Brunswick.

 There are 3 international airports in New Brunswick: St John (1.5 hour drive from St Andrews), Fredricton (1 hour 45 mins drive) or Moncton (2.5 hours).
 The other option is to come in from the US through the airport in Bangor, Maine (2 1/2 hour drive).

-I landed in Halifax, Nova Scotia, which possibly has the best overseas flight options.
-However, this was a part of spending 8 days in Nova Scotia.
+I landed in halifax, Nova Scotia, which possibly has the best overseas flight options.
+However, this was a part of spending 8 days in nova scotia.
 A direct drive from Halifax airport to St Andrew’s would take about 5 hours.